 To get rid of unnecessary old conversations, unwanted SMS, or clean up your device, you may want to remove any old messages.
 Here’s how you can enable automatic old message removal on iPhone and iPad.

-- How to Automatically Delete Older Messages from iPhone and iPad
+- How to automatically delete older messages from iPhone

-- Open the Settings app.
-Scroll down and tap on Messages.
+- Open Settings.
+Scroll down and tap Messages.

-- By default, ‘Forever’ is selected.
-Here, according to your choice, tap on 1 Year or 30 Days.
+- By default, Forever is selected.
+Here, according to your preference, tap on 1 Year or 30 Days.

-Once you do that, it will immediately delete all old messages that are 30 days or one year old (depending on what you choose).
-Plus, in the future, when certain messages and iMessage media get 30 days or one year old, they will be deleted automatically.
+This will immediately delete all old messages that are 30 days or one year old (depending on what you choose).
+Plus, in the future, when certain messages and iMessage media become 30 days or one year old, they will be deleted automatically.
 You won’t have to tap or confirm anything.
-It would happen silently in the background.

 No longer wish to delete old messages automatically?
-It is effortless to revert to the original settings.
+It’s effortless to revert to the original settings.
 The initial steps are the same.

-From now, the messages will only delete when you remove them manually.
+From now on, the messages will only delete when you remove them manually.
 If you don’t, they will stay saved forever.

 I hope this short guide to automatically delete messages was helpful to you.
-If you have any additional questions or suggestions, please put it in the comments box below.
+If you have any additional questions or suggestions, please put them in the comments below.